Table of Contents

 Alternatives to FHA Loans

-If you have your eye on a flipped property that has miraculously been significantly improved in less than 90 days, there are other roads you can take to acquire it.
+If you have your eye on a flipped property that has been significantly improved in less than 90 days, there are other roads you can take to acquire it.
 These include:

-• Arranging seller financing
+• Arranging seller financing.

 The Takeaway

 SoFi offers a wide range of FHA loan options that are easier to qualify for and may have a lower interest rate than a conventional mortgage.
-You can down as little as 3.5%.
-Plus, the Biden-Harris Administration has reduced monthly mortgage insurance premiums for new homebuyers to help offset higher interest rates.
+You can put down as little as 3.5%, making an FHA loan a great option for first-time homebuyers.

 Another perk: FHA loans are assumable mortgages!